christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 There's no keyword for that.
 Instead, symbols with a leading capital letter are implicitly exported, otherwise not.
 Those things are hard to figure out if you haven't inhaled the Go docs and just read through a project for the first time.
-Therefore, I want to quickly explain how Go handles dependency.
+Therefore, I want to quickly explain how Go handles dependencies.
 There also is an [official generic explanation](https://go.dev/doc/modules/managing-dependencies) if you prefer that.

 Okay, so, you find Forgejo's source code on [codeberg.org/forgejo/forgejo](https://codeberg.org/forgejo/forgejo).